GiuseppeMP/udemy-modern-react-with-redux/README.md

 > Babel, (Javascript updates does not follow browsers supports), babel takes any javascript and convert to javascript ES5, like ES2018 -> ES5.
 Babel have a huge number of packages, this is the reason of many dependencies in a generated project.

-## 7. Exploring a create-react-app project
+## lecture 7.
+Exploring a create-react-app project

 > src : Folder where we put all the source code we write.